 Athletes unable to participate in a practice or contest due to illness, injury or an emergency, should make a strong effort to contact the coach either in person or by phone.
 Athletes unable to practice for 5 or more days will be required to have ½ the minimum practices required by the state in order to return to activity in order to have appropriate time for re-conditioning purposes.

 PREVIOUS PROGRAMS OFFERED

-Athletics - There are interscholastic activities for 7th and 8th grade students in the following sports: softball, soccer, gymnastics, basketball, wrestling and track.
+Athletics - There are interscholastic activities for 7th and 8th grade students in the following sports: softball, soccer, gymnastics, basketball, wrestling, volleyball and track.